vircadia/vircadia-metaverse/docs/API.md

 # Vircadia Metaverse API

-Vircadia's Project Apollo metaverse-server presents a REST API for the services for a metaverse.
+Vircadia's Iamus metaverse-server presents a REST API for the services for a metaverse.

 A "metaverse" is defined as a group of virtual world spaces (provided